qvandermiers/ln2t_tools/README.md

 1. Create a directory: `ln2t_tools/tools/mytool/`
 2. Create `__init__.py` and `tool.py`
 3. Implement the `BaseTool` interface
+4. Add default version to `utils/defaults.py`
+5. Register the tool in `utils/utils.py` (image lookup and command builder)
+6. Add the tool to the supported tools list in `ln2t_tools.py`
+7. Update bash completion (optional but recommended)
-4. Your tool is automatically discovered and available!
+8. Your tool is automatically discovered and available!

 ### Step-by-Step Guide